 If email settings are misconfigured in other plugins, then your emails will not send successfully even if WP Mail SMTP is working.

-For WPForms, you can follow our guide to ensure your notification email settings are set up properly.
+For WPForms, you can follow their guide on notification email settings to ensure they are set up properly.
 Be sure to check for any typos or formatting issues.

 3) Is WP Mail SMTP Fully Updated?